DirckM/App-Template/README.md

 Now there are a view things to note here before we get started.
 During the making of this tutorial I choose the User Management QuickStart, which you should not do when you want a blank project.
 What this does it creates all these triggers and policies which are going to be dependent on the `auth` table.
 This will cause it to fail when sending requests to the database because these triggers and policies do not contain the fields that you need for your custom DB setup.
 So make sure you delete these first.

 Now in order to set up Drizzle we go to our root and create a `db` folder.
-In this folder we will create the files
+In this folder we will create the following folders and files

+- `schema` -> inside of this folder a
   - `schema.ts` (Will define the DB schema and export the db types (yes this is possible))
+- `sql` -> inside the folders
+  - `triggers` -> inside your trigger sql files
+  - `functions` -> inside your functions sql files
+- `migrations.ts`
 - `drizzle.ts` (This will connect out Drizzle with Supabase)
 - `drizzle.config.js` (setup the connection with the database, make this in the root of your project)

+Now we have this particular structure so that we can define triggers and functions and other things that we might add, into our SQL.
+This is seperate from our schema.
+Then in our migration.ts we will specify to generate and migrate the SQL to the supabase.

 Now what Drizzle Basically does is it wraps Supabase.
 So since Supabase doesn't handle direct types from the DB and handle querues better.
 So what we want to do is define our schema in the schemma.ts.
 Then we want to connect the app with supabase in the drizzle.ts and then lastly in the drizzle.config.js we will configure drizzle preferences.